wh5a/uoc/README.md

 non-executable, and executable partitions as non-writable.
 Did I mention setting up the build environment is intimidating too?

-The second approach is somewhat tedious, and throws all the ChromeOS goodness away.
+The second approach is somewhat tedious (but now can be [automated](http://chromeos-cr48.blogspot.com/2010/12/easy-way-to-install-ubuntu-on-your-cr.html)), and throws all the ChromeOS goodness away.

 Since I am new to this ChromeOS thing, and I've been away from Debian